lsto/lsto/README.md

 I'm **Laurenzo**, a passionate leader, engineer, and mentor on a personal and professional journey to:

 - Lead by example
-- Assemble diverse teams and grow individuals
+- Assemble diverse performant teams and grow individuals
 - Work on high impact products and solve meaningful problems
 - Influence and embody a healthy culture
 - Discover more about myself and learn along the way